Frequently Asked Questions

 No. Nonprofit organizations who apply must demonstrate the ability to fully expend the grant funds or complete the project/program within the 24-month timeframe.

-A collaboration exists when two or more qualifying nonprofit organizations have the responsibility of managing and contributing to the proposed project in a significant manner, and all organizations benefit financially from the grant.
-One organization would need to be identified as the lead-serving Fiscal Agent, financially managing the grant funds and completing the grant application.
+A collaboration exists when two or more qualifying nonprofit organizations have the responsibility of managing and contributing to the proposed project in a significant manner, AND the Impact grant funds will be shared between them (please note, if funding is not being shared, we consider this a ‘partnership’ not a ‘collaboration’.
+It would be a regular, single applicant submission and the partnership details should be included under the ‘Project Narrative’ section).
+For a Collaboration, one organization would need to be identified as the lead-serving Fiscal Agent, responsible for completing the grant application and primarily responsible for financially managing the grant funds.
 The other collaborating organization will provide their organizational and financial information, but are not required to complete the additional sections of the grant application.
 Both organizations should have 501 (c)(3) status.

 No. Each grant application will be evaluated based on its own merit.
 Impact 100 Jersey Coast encourages collaborative efforts when the project or program warrants such an approach.